anartovich/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 Use the following `GET` request on your topic to get existing subscriptions:

-`GET /subscribers/kafka/topics/{topicId}/subscriptions`
+`GET /streams/subscribers/kafka/api/v1/topics/{topicId}/subscriptions`

-See [pagination](/docs/topics-api/#pagination) to get more information about how pagination and sorting work.
+See [pagination](/docs/topics-api/#pagination) for more information on how pagination and sorting work.

 The field names allowed for sorting are :